Written by ASAP’s expert immigration lawyers · Updated

 Immigration Court

-Call the immigration court hotline at 1-800-898-7180 or go to this immigration court website to find out the date of your next hearing and other information.
+Call the immigration court hotline at 1-800-898-7180 and go to this immigration court website to find out the date of your next hearing and other information.
+It is useful to check both the hotline and the website because they have different categories of information.

 You will need to enter your A Number, which you can find on your immigration documents.

-If you believe you have an immigration court case but the court hotline says that your information cannot be found, learn what steps you can take.
+If you believe you have an immigration court case but the court hotline and website say that your information cannot be found, learn what steps you can take.

 If you are not sure whether you have a case in immigration court, read about ways to find out.